allgreed/kasprowicz.pro/content/posts/pointing-frontend-to-backend.md

 title = "Where's your backend, kiddo?" date = 2020-07-29T15:25:53+02:00
-description = "Telling frontend where the backend is... with style!" draft = true categories = [""] tags = []
+description = "Telling frontend where the backend is... with style!" draft = false categories = [""] tags = []
 +++

 ## Abstract

 You've got your backend, a marvelous piece of code sitting comfortably in a container.
-And there is a piece of a beautiful frontend.
+And there it is - a beautiful frontend.
 The drop-in shadow on the buttons just makes you want to lick them.
 Of course it's containerized as well.
 And the problem arises: how can the frontend know where the backend is?
-The only problem with static frontends in that regards is that they are... well... static.
+The only problem with static frontends in that regard is that they are... well... static.
 Seams trivial but this is a surprisingly annoying one.

 ## A nope